Edwards-R/redlist_docs/rulings.md

 ```

 ## Use of Data Deficient
-An assessment of 'Data Deficient' may be assigned to any model if it is believe that the model does not have enough information to proceed with an acceptable level of confidence.
+An assessment of 'Data Deficient' may be assigned to any model if it is believed that the model does not have enough information to proceed with an acceptable level of confidence.
 All effort should be made to avoid a final asessment of Data Deficient, though it is noted that for some taxa there is no alternative.
 Specifically, this assessment is of a measure of *threat* rather than *rarity*.
 A rare species is not necessarily a threatened one.

 ### Modification of 'all criteria'
 Due to the inapplicability of a number of the core give assessment criteria, the definition of 'all criiteria' has been changed to 'all applicable criteria'